 12 images1 | 12

-Spend more time with the family, eat healthy food, start working out or save money: the list of the Germans' most popular New Year's resolutions would likely sound similar in any country of the Western hemisphere.
+Save money, eat healthier food or do more sports: The list of the Germans' most popular New Year's resolutions would likely sound similar in any country of the Western hemisphere.

 After all, they are ideas developed after a week of overeating, and probably drinking too much, with family members who are either way better off in all aspects of their picture-perfect life — or absolute failures.
 That's obviously enough to inspire more than a few people to start jogging that beer-belly away and take a break on the wurst.